akkadotnet/akka.net/docs/articles/utilities/event-bus.md

 DeadLetter from [akka://MySystem/deadLetters] to [akka://MySystem/user/$a#965879198]: <Hello>
 ```

-## Subscribing to AllDeadLetters messages
+## Subscribing to AllDeadLetters Messages

 The following example demonstrates the capturing of all unhandled messages types.
 The dedicated actor will output captured unhandled messages to the console.